Month 2, Day 20, Saturday 8:00 p.m.

 She finished the spell array and paused to blow on it to try and dry the ink faster, making sure to keep her blackened forefinger from touching anything else as she slipped her glove back on.
 This spell had been one of her first introductions to real magic, and she’d had more than a bit of trouble wrapping her mind around the concept.
 Her grandfather had taken her through several lessons and various examples and experiments to get the concept across.
 “You don’t have to imagine that something floating is being held above the ground.
 Instead, it can rest there, like an apple resting above the ground by lying on a table.”

 Damien crouched down beside her.
 “I don’t understand.
 Are you saying I need to compress the air into the shape of a table instead of trying to lift the vault directly?”

 “Not exactly.
 Normally, when something stays aloft in nature, it uses air displacement or an artificially lowered density to do so.
 That’s how most spells of this nature work, too, but this one is different.
 Imagine this: a bee lying on a table isn’t going to fall through, right?
 The wood is solid enough to compress only negligibly under its weight.”

 Damien nodded.
 “Okay?”

-“Air is so much less dense than the ground, and it doesn’t push back hard enough.
-It just slips away with a touch, and that’s why a bee has to keep flapping its wings to stay aloft—it needs to access more air to reach the same equivalent density as what it would find on the ground, to be able to keep that much compressive force between itself and the ground.
+“Air is much less dense than the ground, and it doesn’t push back hard enough.
+It just slips away with a touch, which is why a bee has to keep flapping its wings to stay aloft—it needs to access more air to reach the same equivalent density as what it would find on the ground to be able to keep that much compressive force between itself and the ground.
 If the air were as solid as the earth, a bee would float without issue, kind of like how you can float by lying on your back in a still pond.
 The water is dense enough that it pushes back against you and keeps you from slipping through to the bottom.”

 “I don’t understand what you’re getting at.”